-Jayne switched careers in 2004 to become a carer for Helping Hands.
+Jayne switched careers in 2004 to join for Helping Hands.
 She said about the move, “Looking back, I wish had started working in care years ago.
 Now I make a positive difference in people’s lives.”

-Following many years of experience as a carer, supporting people living with a wide range of conditions, Jayne joined the training team to pass on her knowledge and expertise to new carers.
+Following many years as a carer herself, and supporting people living with a wide range of conditions, Jayne joined the training team to pass on her knowledge and expertise to other carers.
 She now trains new carers coming from Spain and leads our dementia training.

 Jayne talked about the people she trains on a weekly basis.
 “We get to meet a variety of people from all walks of life, all with very different personalities, but they all have one thing in common: they all want to help, support and provide care for those that are not able to do so for themselves.”